-- ▶ List in reverse chronological order (most recent first). - ► Include part-time, summer, volunteer work, internships, student teaching and clinical experience. - ▶ Under each listed experience, identify job title, name of employer, employer's city and state.
+- ► List in reverse chronological order (most recent first). - ► Include part-time, summer, volunteer work, internships, student teaching and clinical experience. - ► Under each listed experience, identify job title, name of employer, employer's city and state.
 Include the dates of employment and the responsibilities of each position using action verbs.
-Be sure to highlight accomplishments as well as responsibilities. - ▶ Bold first item listed (typically job title or employer) in each experience.
+Be sure to highlight accomplishments as well as responsibilities. - ► Bold first item listed (typically job title or employer) in each experience.

-Skills (Language, Computer, Laboratory, Clinical, Technical)

-Highlight skills that set you apart or are needed for the position.
+Skills (Language, Computer, Laboratory, Clinical, Technical) Highlight skills that set you apart or are needed for the position.
 Examples:

-- Competent in conversational Spanish, proficient in written Spanish - Experienced with lab techniques and procedures such as distillation, chromatography, gel electrophoresis and titration. - Familiar with oscilloscopes, circuits and transducers. - Programming skills in Visual Basic, C++ and Java.
-Proficient in Excel database design, MS Access, Web design and HTML.
+- Competent in conversational Spanish, proficient in written Spanish - Experienced with lab techniques and procedures such as distillation, chromatography, gel electrophoresis and titration - Familiar with oscilloscopes, circuits and transducers - Programming skills in Visual Basic, C++ and Java.
+Proficient in Excel database design, MS Access, Web design and HTML

-Academic Projects/Research/Publications
+Academic Projects/Course Highlights

-Highlight significant course projects, semesters, publications or academic research.
-Discuss your role, outcomes, skills utilitzed or gained.
+Highlight significant projects or courses.
+Discuss your role, outcomes, skills utilized or gained.